Characterizations of certain matroids by maximizing valuative invariants: Bose-Burton geometries

+Theorems \ref{thm:BBg} and \ref{thm:BBg2} treat the remaining case: we show that $\PG(r-1,q)\del \PG(r-3,q)$ is extremal.
+We address $r=3$ and $r\geq 4$ separately, in part because there can be more than one projective plane of order $q$, so we must show that all single-element deletions of all projective planes of order $q$ give the same point in the polytope of unlabeled matroids.

 \begin{thm} Fix an integer $q\geq 2$.
 Let $M$ be a rank-$3$ simple matroid with $q^2+q$ elements in which each line has $q$ or $q+1$ points.
-The number of $q$-point lines in $M$ is at least $q+1$, and if it is $q+1$, then $M=N\del x$ for some projective plane $N$ of order $q$ and element $x\in E(N)$.
-Also, single-element deletions of projective planes of order $q$ are extremal. \end{thm}
+The number of $q$-point lines in $M$ is at least $q+1$, and it is $q+1$ if and only if $M=N\del x$ for some projective plane $N$ of order $q$ and element $x\in E(N)$.
+All single-element deletions of projective planes of order $q$ are extremal. \end{thm}

+\begin{proof} A single-element deletion $N\del x$ of a projective plane $N$ of order $q$ has $q+1$ lines that each contain $q$ points, namely, $L-\{x\}$ as $L$ runs through the lines of $N$ with $x\in L$.

-\begin{proof} If all lines that contain $e\in E(M)$ had $q+1$ points, then $|E(M)-\{e\}|=q^2+q-1$ would be divisible by $q$, but it is not.
+Now assume that each line of a rank-$3$ simple matroid $M$ on $q^2+q$ elements has size $q$ or $q+1$.
+If all lines that contain $e\in E(M)$ had $q+1$ points, then $|E(M)-\{e\}|=q^2+q-1$ would be divisible by $q$, but it is not.
 Thus, each element is in at least one $q$-point line.
 Along with the factorization $q^2+q=q(q+1)$, that implies that at least $q+1$ lines have $q$ points each, as claimed.
-The factorization $q^2+q=q(q+1)$ also implies that $M$ has $q+1$ lines with $q$ points each if and only if each element of $M$ is in one such line.
+That factorization also implies that $M$ has $q+1$ lines with $q$ points each if and only if each element of $M$ is in one such line.
 In that case the $q$-point lines must be pairwise disjoint and so, along with $E(M)$, they form a modular cut.
 The corresponding single-element extension, say $N$, has $q^2+q+1$ points and all lines have $q+1$ points, from which it follows that $N$ is a projective plane of order $q$.